What is Future Engineers?

 How much does it cost?

-Thanks to generous support from Occidental Petroleum of Qatar, our exclusive sponsor and industry partner, participants only need to pay a registration fee of QAR 100.
-This fee is paid after acceptance, but it is nonrefundable, even if a participant later decides not to participate in the program.
+Thanks to the generous support from the Qatar National Research Fund (QNRF), participants only need to pay a registration fee of QAR 100.
+This fee is paid after acceptance and is nonrefundable.

 What should I expect?

-Future Engineers is intended to introduce participants to renewable energy, the fundamentals of robotics, 3D CAD design and basic programming.
+Future Engineers is intended to let participants learn the introduction to freight transportation, the fundamentals of robotics, 3D CAD design, and basic programming.
 Expect lots of hands-on work — and lots of fun!
 Participants will work in teams to develop their robots and compete in alliances to the challenge presented.
-Participants will give a presentation to judges to explain their developed robots.
+Participants will give a presentation to judges to defend their developed robots.